If You Could Hear Me Now

 If You Could Hear Me Now is a compilation album by the American pop group The Walker Brothers.
 It was released in 2001.
-The album compiles material by the group from their mid-1970s reunion albums; No Regrets, Lines and Nite Flights.
-The compilation includes seven previously unreleased outtakes from the album sessions.
-All of the new material was later compiled on the expansive Walker Brothers boxset Everything Under the Sun – The Complete Studio Recordings in 2006.
+The album compiles material by the group from their 1970s reunion albums; No Regrets, Lines and Nite Flights.
+The compilation includes seven previously unreleased outtakes from these albums.
+All of these seven tracks were later included on the expansive Walker Brothers box set Everything Under the Sun – The Complete Recordings in 2006.

-Of the new material the original John Walker composition "The Ballad" and Scott Walker's unfinished disco-infused instrumental "Tokyo Rimshot" both from the Nite Flights sessions are the most notable.
+Of the new material the original John Walker composition "The Ballad" and Scott Walker's unfinished disco-infused instrumental "Tokyo Rimshot", both from the Nite Flights sessions, are the most notable.